narengan/cis/cli/cli-firewall.md

 **NAME**

-   `cloud-internet-services firewall-create` - Create a new firewall rule.
+   `firewall-create` - Create a new firewall rule.

 **USAGE**